You can prepare these peanut butter banana overnight oats in only 5 minutes. They are nutritious and they will keep you full for a long time!

 or 2/3 cups of milk for a lighter consistency.

-I never use 1 cup of milk as 1:2 ratio is too runny for me.
+I never use 1:2 ratio is too runny for me.

 I like the peanut swirl effect on jars/glasses.
 So I take a little spatula or a knife and cover the sides of the jar with peanut butter.
 This is totally optional but looks very good 🙂